janelle-nomad/ExData_Plotting1/README.md

 ## Introduction

+NOTE:
+My files are found with the "figure" 📁 folder with the repository, My Plot images are found within the data folder within the figure folder.
+The "figure" folder was created within the forked assignment that was provided by the professors.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning